hsumudupriya/blog-with-symfony-vue/README.md

 ## About

-This is a Symfony application developed by [Hasanta Sumudupriya](https://www.linkedin.com/in/hsumudupriya) as a technical task for PeopleInNeed.
-The objective of the application is to provide a RESTful API for a simple blog application.
+The objective of this application is to provide a RESTful API for a simple blog application.

 The application contains following features.